Cleveland Clinic logo

 Allergist

-An allergist (allergist/immunologist) is a doctor who diagnoses and treats allergies, asthma and immunologic conditions.
-In addition to medical school and residency, allergists have two to three years of special training in allergy and immunology.
+An allergist (allergist/immunologist) is a doctor who diagnoses and treats allergies, asthma and conditions that affect your immune system.
+In addition to medical school and residency, allergists have special training in allergy and immunology.
 Allergists can help you manage your allergies or asthma and avoid serious reactions.

 An allergist can use a small amount of allergen to see if you have a reaction to grasses, trees, foods, pet dander and more.